How to setup ads successfully for early stage startups and founders.

 - Where is your target?
 Determine Desktop Vs. Mobile targeting (most of the times both places doesn't make sense)

-- Cast a wide net and narrow your targetting down.
+- Cast a wide net and narrow your targeting down.

 - Target all of the customer personas you think need your product and remove those that don't convert.